 The bill amends South Dakota's election law regarding the process for challenging an individual's eligibility to vote.
-Specifically, it modifies Section 12-4-59 to clarify who can file an application for the correction of precinct registration lists or to challenge a registered voter's right to vote.
-The application can be filed by the secretary of state, the county auditor, or any registered voter in the same county, and must be submitted no later than ninety days before an election.
+Specifically, it modifies Section 12-4-59 to clarify that an application to challenge a voter's registration can be submitted by the secretary of state, the county auditor, or any registered voter in the same county.
+This application must be filed no later than ninety days before a primary, runoff, special, or general election.

 Statutes affected: Introduced, 01/02/2026: 12-4-59